dynamsoft-docs/company-docs/customer-portal/faq.md

 Only order contacts receive renewal notifications.
 To unsubscribe, either:
 - Click the unsubscribe link in a renewal reminder email, **or**
-- Ask your admin to remove you from the order contacts.
+- Ask other people in your organization to remove you from the order contacts.

 ![Unsubscribe Example]({{site.assets}}img/Unsubscribe-1.png)